2600hz/kazoo/applications/konami/doc/transfer.md

 #### Initiating Transfer

-The POST payload will be a JSON object that determines which number to initite the transfer to and the URL will contain the call-id of the transferor's call.
+The POST payload will be a JSON object that determines which number to initiate the transfer to and the URL will contain the call-id of the transferor's call.

 #### Partial Transfer